 I run Gun Duel Halted, a slowly growing digitised collection of my Texan great-grandaddy’s wonderful writing about local history and all sorts of other stuff.

-I’m also a masters student at SOAS in Traditions of Yoga and Meditation.
+I’m also a masters student at SOAS in Traditions of Yoga and Meditation and the Project Coordinator for the SOAS Centre of Yoga Studies (part-time).

 You want more detail about what I do and how I can help you?
 OK: